Dad's Navy Days

 Photo courtesy of John and Carol Chamley

-The original Queen Victoria Hospital NHS Trust website said that funding for the Kent and Sussex Hospital was started in 1931 when Mrs. Gordon Clemetson, writing as "Aunt Agatha", started the Peanut Club, the children's section of a local newspaper.
+The original Queen Victoria Hospital NHS Trust website (Internet Archive) said that funding for the Kent and Sussex Hospital was started in 1931 when Mrs. Gordon Clemetson, writing as "Aunt Agatha", started the Peanut Club, the children's section of a local newspaper.
 Mrs. Clemetson promised a bag of peanuts to anyone giving 12 new pennies to the Hospital Fund.

 This would have been around the same time as groundwork was started for the present Queen Victoria Hospital.
 This hospital replaced two previous cottage hospitals and was opened in 1936.